waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LEGENDARY BEASTS SIGHTED:** Suicune and Entei are visible in the main hall.
 Raikou is likely nearby.
 - Suicune is at (9, 9).
 Entei is at (12, 11).
 - **BATTLE:** Encountered Suicune (Lv40).
 Paprika (Lv52) is lead.
 Risk: Water moves vs Fire.
 Strategy: Smokescreen -> Chip Damage -> Ultra Balls.
 - Battle Update: Suicune (Rain, Acc -2).
-Paprika (83/162).
-Suicune missed Leer.
+Paprika (83/162, Def -1).
+Suicune used Leer.
 Plan: Chip with Swift.